lucasjoliveau/doc/es/developer/tutorials/website.md

 ### Discussions and notifications

-Odoo provides technical models, which don’t directly fulfill business needs but which add capabilities to business objects without having to build them by hand.
+Konvergo ERP provides technical models, which don’t directly fulfill business needs but which add capabilities to business objects without having to build them by hand.

-One of these is the _Chatter_ system, part of Odoo’s email and messaging system, which can add notifications and discussion threads to any model.
+One of these is the _Chatter_ system, part of Konvergo ERP’s email and messaging system, which can add notifications and discussion threads to any model.
 The model simply has to `_inherit` `mail.thread`, and add the `message_ids` field to its form view to display the discussion thread.
 Discussion threads are per-